jayminwest/kota/README.md

 ## Introduction

 This repository provides a template for building a personal KOTA (Knowledge-Oriented Thinking Assistant) system using markdown files and the Aider command-line AI coding tool (`aider.chat`).
-It is inspired by systems like Jaymin West's personal AI setup.

 The goal is to create a personalized, distributed cognition partner that helps you think, learn, manage projects, and automate tasks by leveraging AI assistance directly within your knowledge base.